betterwebleon/international-list/README.md

 |8. | media.peerconnection.turn.disable    |  true |
 |9. | privacy.trackingprotection.enabled   |  true |

 **The upper settings are privacy-related only.
-If you want more speed, keep on tweaking:**
+If you want more speed as well, keep on tweaking:**

 |    | PREFERENCE NAME                           | VALUE |
 |----|:------------------------------------------|:-----:|